 Traditional Costa Rican Foods

 Over the next two weeks, I had to force myself to branch away from the most famous Costa Rican food, rice and beans.
-So I could try some of the other traditional Costa Rican foods.
+I absolutely had to try some of the other traditional foods.
 The food in Costa Rica is fresh, and there is such a variety!

 So, if you are curious about what food is like in Costa Rica, here are the eight that made my list of must-try, typical Costa Rican food.